virtualsquare/virtualsquare.github.io/index.md

 ### VUOS (and UMVU)

-The motto of this projects is "give each process its own VU" (it you spell v.u. it should sound like *view*).
+The motto of this projects is "give each process its own VU" (if you spell v.u. it should sound like *view*).
 This is the point: each process or even each thread in VUOS can *see* a different *execution environment*: file system contents, networking, devices, user ids etc.

 The VUOS idea is much broaden than what can be implemented by namespaces today.
 UMVU is a user-mode implementation of VUOS.
 UMVU is a partial virtual machine: it is a layer between the process and the kernel.
 System calls can be processed by UMVU to provide processes with a virtual view.
 On the contrary, system calls can be forwarded to the kernel when non-virtualized access to the system resources is required.